- What is the Freshman 15?

 If you’re concerned about a loved one:

 No matter how extreme your experience is, it’s important to make healthy changes so they’re lasting improvements.
 Sign up for my weekly blog post (below) and you’ll receive one of the best strategies I learned.
 It will help you build healthy eating and exercise habits—or reach any goal.

 Build healthy eating and exercise goals.
 A healthy weight will follow.

 I heard this song recently on CBC’s q with Tom Power.
 I love the dream-like feel to the music.
 The first time I heard it was on the radio.
 The audio-only effect helped me get lost in the lyrics.
 I love when the song asks: “What are we made of?”
 We are made of every experience we’ve had.
 It’s the dark days that allow us to appreciate the fantastic beauty found in the bright ones.
 And it is our trials and tribulations that allow us to empathize with others and be more human.

-Have you ever opened up to someone when you had a problem?
-How it did effect your relationship?
+Have you ever opened up to someone when you’ve had a problem?